 The more the traveler interacts with things and people within the past worldline P1, the more this worldline will diverge historically from P0->N0->F0.

-At some point in time, let’s say P2 still in the past as seen from the now of origin N0, the traveler decides it is time to go back to his friends and family waiting for him in N0.
-He could just hop into the time travel machine and fast forward to the future but this will take him to a divergent future or NOW of origin N2 where things have been changed and no one might even know him.
+At some point in time, few hours or weeks from entry point P1, let’s call it P2 = P1 + 2 weeks (still in the past as seen from the now of origin N0), the traveler decides it is time to go back to his friends and family waiting for him in N0 back in the traveler future of origin.
+He could just hop into the time travel machine and fast forward to the future and into N0 but this will take him to a divergent future or NOW of origin N2 where things have been changed and no one might even know him (this what is likely to happen if you by chance happen to kill your father in his teens by mistake).

 Again he will miss it by a little because of measurement and control errors but it will be pretty close, namely P1*.